Julia-Users-Trondheim/julia-users-trondheim.github.io/index.md

 ## Upcoming Meeting

-We plan to do a first meeting in August or September 2023, probably at NTNU.
+*20.09.2024* We will meet for the first time!
+The plan is to reserve a table in a nice restaurant or bar at 4 pm.
+Please help us and [fill ou this form](https://forms.gle/w3qxvuQPjV6zPxUc8).